ngernest/attapl-inference/README.md

 # ATTAPL Type Inference Engine

-This repo contains François Pottier's [prototype implementation of a type inference engine](http://cristal.inria.fr/attapl/), which accompanies the chapter "The Essence of ML Type Inference" in [ATTAPL](https://www.cis.upenn.edu/~bcpierce/attapl/).
+This repo contains François Pottier's [prototype implementation of a type inference engine](http://cristal.inria.fr/attapl/), which accompanies Pottier & Rémy's chapter "The Essence of ML Type Inference" in [ATTAPL](https://www.cis.upenn.edu/~bcpierce/attapl/).

 The original authors of the code are François Pottier, Yann Régis-Gianas and Didier Rémy.
-(I have lightly modified the code so that it works with Dune & the latest version of OCaml.)
+(I have lightly modified the code so that it works with Dune & the latest version of the OCaml standard library.)

+[**Docs**](https://yrg.gitlab.io/homepage/static/public/mini/) can be found on Yann Régis-Gianas's webpage.

 ## Compilation instructions
 - To compile, run `dune build`
 - To run the executable, run `dune exec -- main`

 ## Usage

 A basic usage of mini is to provide a source file as input.
-Let's `foo.ml` be this file:
+Suppose `foo.ml` contains the following:

 ```ocaml
 let id x = x
 ```

-Then, `dune exec -- main foo.ml` returns
+Then, if we run `dune exec -- main foo.ml`, the following inferred type is displayed in `stdout`:
 ```ocaml
 val id: forall a. a -> a
 ```